The Eastern Division of the National Ski Patrol

 • Avalanche Fundamentals and Rescue, or higher-level course

-• Additional elective from Senior Patroller elective list
+• One Additional elective from Senior Patroller elective list

-• A minimum of two electives must be from the NSP course offerings
+• At least two electives must be from NSP course offerings

 Senior Patroller